Triangle Cross Troubled Boys Ranch

-Though the calendar reads “summer,” our commitment to teen leadership remains the same.
-We strive to achieve excellence in all of the components of our philosophy: Education, attitude, responsibility, work ethic and service.
-It is here that Troubled Boys Ranch start their journey toward understanding that a complete life means sacrifice and self-respect and that these qualities require constant attention.
+We strive to achieve excellence in all of the components of our philosophy: Education, attitude, responsibility, work ethic, and service.
+Here, boys start their journey toward understanding that a complete life means sacrifice and self-respect and that these qualities require constant attention.
 Life is sacred, and the consequences of our actions are the result of the choices we make.
-Boys begin to understand that good results come from good effort and good choices.
+Boys understand that good results come from good effort and choices.

-As your son enters our initial summer programs for troubled teens, he is introduced to a way of life that is uncertain yet exciting.
+As your son enters our program for troubled teens, he is introduced to an uncertain yet exciting way of life.
 Part of the experience in our boarding school for troubled teens is living in a log house and helping with meals in a log kitchen.
-This is a simpler, more demanding life, and while each teen is expected to pull his own weight and contribute to the completion of daily chores, this is not a “boot camp” for troubled teens.
+This is a simpler, more demanding life, and while each teen is expected to pull his own weight and contribute to completing daily chores, this is not a “boot camp” for troubled teens.
 At our boarding school for troubled boys, they live in a log house and cook their food in a log kitchen or outdoors.
 Duties include:

-Care of ranch animals including cows, calves, horses, dogs and cats
+Care of ranch animals, including cows, calves, horses, dogs, and cats, plus more…

-What is learned on the ranch has a direct connection to life when teens return home.
-For example, when they are assigned the task of feeding horses every day, that responsibility translates into making his bed at home or keeping his room clean.
+What is learned on the ranch directly connects to life when teens return home.
+For example, when they are assigned the task of feeding horses daily, that responsibility translates into making their bed at home or keeping their room clean.

 Horseplay and horse work

 Horses are an integral part of life here at Triangle Cross, and we use horses to teach Troubled Boys Ranch life lessons.
-We have several staff members who are trained in equine therapy, which means that interaction with horses helps assist the Troubled Boys Ranch in recognizing and reconciling their problems.
+We have several staff members trained in equine therapy, which means that interaction with horses helps the Troubled Boys Ranch recognize and reconcile their problems.
 As your son develops a relationship with his new environment and becomes more knowledgeable and responsible, he will be given more responsibility for the daily chores and events that make ranch life a maturing and challenging life experience.